Skip to main content

 Rulesets

-The CLI’s --ruleset flag (and the web app’s ruleset selector) controls which checks contribute to the final list:
+The CLI’s --ruleset flag (and the web app’s ruleset selector) controls which checks contribute to the final list.
+Filtering is by framework membership, not by category prefix — see SLSA framework overview for a rule-by-rule mapping.

 • all (default) — every check listed above.